 Multiple expansion has been a tremendous contributor to the outperformance of growth stocks since the Global Financial Crisis.
 Has it gone too far?

 The below chart illustrates the valuation differential between deep value and high growth stocks since the late 1980s.
-One can see that the...Read More
+One can see that the difference...Read More

 We sincerely appreciate your continued interest and support of our market insights.
 Below we recap our three most popular blog posts of 2020.
 If there is a topic you would like for us to cover, please contact us.